Margaritaville. What a name, and what a place.

 Today, as I drive the peaceful stretch on the Ten between El Paso and San Antonio, I think back a few years ago when I was constantly struggling to meet payments and make a living.
 My goodness!
 The absence of financial stress is lovely.
 Whenever I recall those bygone days, it reminds me to be thankful I’m a truck driver.

+Before I became a trucker, it was quite an interesting struggle to make ends meet.
 One day way back in 2012 in Colorado, I answered an ad put out by a gent named Bob who was looking for a housekeeper.
 I called him up, and we had a nice chat.
 He said he liked the sound of my voice and thought I’d do a fine job.
 He said he was an avid hunter and offered to bring down a buck just for me.

 I didn’t take Bob’s charm seriously, but hoped I could earn some money cleaning his house.
 We spoke several times over the next few days.
 Finally, Bob asked me to meet him to discuss my employment.
 I drove to the address he gave which ended up being a bar.
 I got out of my car to see a very fancy ivory Ford pick-up with all the chrome and leather trimmings.